Body Positivity in 2019: Wins, Fails, and the Fight Ahead

 • Fat Thor: Using Thor’s weight gain as a punchline in “Avengers: Endgame” perpetuates harmful stereotypes.

-• Kurbo App: This app’s focus on weight loss and restriction can lead to disordered eating in children.
+• Kurbo App: The app’s focus on weight loss and restriction can lead to disordered eating in children.

 • Adele’s Weight Loss: The media’s obsession with Adele’s weight loss reduces her worth to her body size.